Curriculum – Classics

 Assessment

-Recommended reading in Classical Studies for Lower School (Years 7 – 8)
+Recommended reading in Classical Civilisation for Lower School (Year 7)

 • Review key terms from lessons regularly.